cdapio/cdap/cdap-docs/application-templates/source/etl/creating.rst

     $ create adapter streamAdapter <path-to-config.json>

-where ``config.json`` is the file that contains the Adapter configuration
+where ``config.json`` is the file that contains the Adapter configuration.

 .. highlight:: console